 A variety of expenses may qualify for the K-12 Subtraction and Credit.
-The sections below outline these “qualifying expenses,” when to claim them, and what expenses don’t qualify.
+The sections below outline these “qualifying expenses,” when to claim them, and what expenses do not qualify.
 Expenses are only eligible for the credit or subtraction if you paid them for a “qualifying child.”

 Note: You must have records to prove you paid the expenses.
-Be sure to save these records, such as itemized cash register receipts, invoices and canceled checks.
-(However, canceled checks alone may not be enough to prove you had paid education expenses.)
+Be sure to save these records, such as itemized cash register receipts, invoices and cancelled checks.
+(However, cancelled checks alone may not be enough to prove you had paid education expenses.)

 Expenses for the Normal School Day

-Most expenses for educational instruction or materials qualify if they’re required for the “normal school day” – that is, for subjects normally taught in public school grades K-12.
+Most expenses for educational instruction or materials qualify if they are required for the “normal school day” – that is, for subjects normally taught in public school grades K-12.
 These expenses include: